Deepomatic/deepoctl/README.md

 # Deepomatic CLI

-This command line interface has been made in order to help you interact with our services via the command line.
+This command line interface has been made to help you interact with our services via the command line.

 [![Build Status](https://travis-ci.com/Deepomatic/deepocli.svg?branch=master)](https://travis-ci.com/Deepomatic/deepocli)